aljoxo/Arisen/Documentation/Graphics Documentation.md

 ## Notable Mod Authors

-#### Apotheosis' Graphical Baseline has hundreds of mod authors' work, though there were a few authors that I used more than just a couple mods from that I'd like to highlight.
+#### Arisen's Graphical Baseline has hundreds of mod authors' work, though there were a few authors that I used more than just a couple mods from that I'd like to highlight.
  - [Windedave](https://www.nexusmods.com/skyrimspecialedition/users/52194591?tab=user+files)
  - [Skyking](https://www.nexusmods.com/skyrimspecialedition/users/841133?tab=user+files)
  - [Mathy](https://www.nexusmods.com/skyrimspecialedition/users/12770808?tab=user+files)